Welcome Citizen!

 Eye Comfort Modes: Many AMOLED screens feature blue light filters and adaptive brightness to reduce eye strain.

-Flexible and Foldable Displays: AMOLED enables innovative designs like foldables (Samsung Galaxy Z Fold 5) and curved edge screens.
+Flexible and Foldable Displays: AMOLED enables innovative designs and curved edge screens.

 In-Display Fingerprint Sensors: AMOLED screens support optical fingerprint sensors embedded directly beneath the display for faster unlocking.